Diffusion-Based Adaptive Distributed Detection: Steady-State Performance in the Slow Adaptation Regime: Preliminaries and Main Results

-Consider a connected network of $S$ sensors performing distributed detection by means of adaptive diffusion strategies, as described in the next section.
+As explained in the previous section, we focus on a connected network of $S$ sensors, performing distributed detection by means of adaptive diffusion strategies.
 The adaptive nature of the solution allows the network to track variations in the hypotheses being tested over time.
-As anticipated, to enable continuous adaptation and learning, we shall employ distributed strategies with a {\em constant} step-size parameter $\mu$.
-Now, let $\alpha_{k,\mu}$ and $\beta_{k,\mu}$ represent the steady-state (as $n\rightarrow\infty$) Type-I (false-alarm) and Type-II (miss-detection) error probabilities at the $k$-th sensor.
+In order to enable continuous adaptation and learning, we shall employ distributed diffusion strategies with a {\em constant} step-size parameter $\mu$.
+Now, let $\alpha_{k,\mu}$ and $\beta_{k,\mu}$ represent the steady-state (as $n\rightarrow\infty$) Type-I and Type-II error probabilities at the $k$-th sensor.
 One of the main conclusions established in this paper can be summarized by the following scaling laws: \beq \boxed{ \alpha_{k,\mu}\stackrel{\cdot}{=}e^{-(1/\mu)\,S\,{\cal E}_0},\qquad \beta_{k,\mu}\stackrel{\cdot}{=}e^{-(1/\mu)\,S\,{\cal E}_1} } \eeq where the notation $\stackrel{\cdot}{=}$ means equality to the leading exponential order as $\mu$ goes to zero~\cite{CT}.
 In the above expressions, the parameters ${\cal E}_0$ and ${\cal E}_1$ are solely dependent on the moment generating function of the single-sensor data $\bx$, and of the decision regions.
 These parameters are {\em independent} of the step-size $\mu$, the number of sensors $S$, and the network connectivity.
 Result~(\ref{eq:mainres2}) has at least four important and insightful ramifications about the performance of adaptive schemes for distributed detection over networks.